henrydwright/website/content/articles/arm64-assembly-part-1.md

 ## Things to try
 * Change your code to write a function that takes three arguments and adds them all together before returning the answer
 * Try some of the other instructions from the Arm Compiler reference guide.

+## What next?
+In part 2 of 3, we will create some assembly code that runs on its own without any C code to start it off and is able to print "Hello, world!" using the standard C function `printf`, called from assembly.

 ## Also Read
 * [ARM Compiler (armasm) user guide](https://developer.arm.com/documentation/dui0801/l)